-Assessment for this subject comes in the form of authentic feedback provided by showcasing of student achievement throughout the semester, both in class and at Year 9 events.
-Students are required to complete and submit one major assessment of their choice, either a photography portfolio or short film.
+Students are required to complete and submit one major film which comprises three components: film pitch, pre-production portfolio and short film production.
+Assessment also comes in the form of authentic feedback provided by showcasing of student achievement throughout the semester, both in class and at Year 9 events.